 Public Open House

 This open house covered both the Rich Valley Greenway Master Plan and the Central Greenway Connectivity Study.
-Links to the public review drafts of both documents can be found below.
 To see the boards that were exhibited at the open house, click here to go to the Virtual Open House page.

 Other Greenway Master Plans